KlausBacker/anakeen-platform-4/README.md

 export default {
   label: "Parameters", // Only available for the top level route
-  name: "parameters", // name of the route (recommended for nested routing)
+  name: "Parameters", // name of the route (recommended for nested routing)
   path: "parameters", // path of the route (required) (relative to parent),
   component: Parameters, // The Vue component to route to (optional, if not present the component display is the parent route component)
   children: [ // Eventually, some sub routes of the component
     {
-      name: "General",
+      name: "Parameters::general",
       path: "general",
       component: General
     },
     {
-      name: "SmartStructure",
+      name: "Parameters::smartStructure",
       path: "smartstructure",
       component: SSList,
       children: {
+        name: "Parameters::smartStructureName"
-        path: ":ssname" // Url params are defined with ":paramname" }
+        path: ":ssname" // Url params are defined with ":paramname"
+        // Use this.$router.push({name: "Parameters::smartStructureName", params: { ssname: "DEVSTRUCTURE" }}) to route the app programmatically
+      }
     }
   ]